Click on a heading to open the answer.

 Do you use flexi-slats?

 We often replace worn flexi-slat systems with ‘fixed slat rolls’.
-If you are concerned about worn out flexi-slats, find your bed is sagging (due to weak flexi-slats), has too much ‘give’ or is uneven, we can usually reconfigure your base with fixed-slats made from natural pine.
+If you are concerned about worn out flexi-slats, find your bed is sagging (due to weak flexi-slats), has too much ‘give’ or is uneven, we can usually reconfigure your base with new fixed-slats made from natural pine.

-(Tip: you can tell if your flexi-slats are the cause of a sagging bed by putting your mattress on the floor for a night’s sleep.
+(Tip!
+Wondering if your flexi-slats are in need of replacing?
+You can tell if your flexi-slats are the cause of a sagging bed by putting your mattress on the floor for a night’s sleep.
 More comfortable?
 Perhaps it’s time to replace your flexi-slats).

 How long will a wooden bed frame last?

-Our wooden frames come with a ten year guarantee on materials and workmanship.
+Our wooden frames come with a ten-year guarantee on materials and workmanship.
 However, if the base is treated with care it will last for decades.

 Custom Made Beds and Modifications